-Ensure you have installed Oracle Java Development Kit 8 (JDK) which is available on the Oracle page.
+Ensure you have installed Oracle Java Development Kit 8 (JDK) or higher from the Oracle web page or from the OpenJDK community build site.

 The following steps will be described:

 - 1. Install PostgreSQL on Microsoft Windows - 2.
 Install OpenNMS Horizon with GUI installer